81st Academy Awards: Critical reviews

 The show received a mixed reception from media publications.
 Some media outlets received the broadcast more positively.
 Television critic Robert Bianco of USA Today gave Jackman an average review but extolled producers Condon and Mark saying that the broadcast felt "faster and more intimate without sacrificing Hollywood glamour."
 Vanity Fair columnist Julian Sancton gave high marks for Jackman's hosting performance stating "After several years of glamour-deflating wisecracks from blasé hosts like Jon Stewart, Ellen DeGeneres, and Steve Martin, the new producers hired an M.C. who was willing to break a sweat."
 Film critic Roger Ebert lauded Jackman's performance noting that he "would be a charmer as host, and he was."
 Of the show itself, Ebert added, "It was the best Oscar show I've ever seen, and I've seen plenty."

 Other media outlets were more critical of the show.
-Los Angeles Times columnist Mary McNamara was thought Jackman's performance "obliterated all memory" of David Letterman's hosting the ceremony in 1995, which was widely panned.
+Los Angeles Times columnist Mary McNamara thought Jackman's performance "obliterated all memory" of David Letterman's hosting the ceremony in 1995, which was widely panned.
 Time television critic James Poniewozik wrote that Jackman was "charming and game and I bet he absolutely killed in the room.
-But he didn’t really project beyond the room, nor did he much seem to be trying to."
+But he didn't really project beyond the room, nor did he much seem to be trying to."
 He also noted that while there were some entertaining moments, "the broadcast overall had problems of pacing."
 Maureen Ryan of the Chicago Tribune remarked, "The whole thing was driven by a manic desire to bring some old-school glamor to the proceedings."
 She added that the long introductions praising the acting nominees slowed down the proceedings.